FabioCarusi/news_feed_airflow_pipeline/README.md

 ## RSS Feed Pipeline with Airflow

-This project is a data pipeline built with Apache Airflow, designed to create a custom news feed just for you.
-It gathers the latest articles from various RSS sources, filters them based on your favorite keywords, and keeps you updated with notifications on Telegram and via email.
+This project is a data pipeline built with Apache Airflow, designed to create a custom news fee.
+It gathers the latest articles from various RSS sources, filters them based on your favorite keywords.

 ### Key Features